ceph/ceph/doc/rbd/rbd-mirroring.rst

   blocks can be quickly determined without the need to scan the full RBD image.
   Since this mode is not as fine-grained as journaling, the complete delta between two snapshots will need to be synced prior to use during a failover scenario.
-Any partially applied set of deltas will be rolled back at moment of failover.
+Any partially applied set of deltas will be rolled back at the moment of failover.

 .. note:: journal-based mirroring requires the Ceph Jewel release or later;
    snapshot-based mirroring requires the Ceph Octopus release or later.

+.. note:: All instances of the term "namespace" in this document refer to RBD namespaces.

-Mirroring is configured on a per-pool basis within peer clusters and can be configured on a specific subset of images within the pool.
-You can also mirror all images within a given pool when using journal-based mirroring.
+Mirroring is configured on a per-pool basis within peer clusters and can be configured on a namespace or specific subset of images within the pool or namespace.
+You can also mirror all images within a given pool or namespace when using journal-based mirroring.
 Mirroring is configured using the ``rbd`` command.
 The ``rbd-mirror`` daemon is responsible for pulling image updates from the remote peer cluster and applying them to the image within the local cluster.

 Depending on the desired needs for replication, RBD mirroring can be configured for either one- or two-way replication: